 Sunday @8:30PM / Monday @3PM / 60 min / PG 13

 When Pierrot is bullied by people in the sunlit world, he seeks refuge in the comfort of the world illuminated by the moon.
 The moonstruck clown lives his intense emotion through Schoenberg’s expressionistic musical melodrama.
 An unnatural extension of the spoken voice recites the poems by Albert Giraud describes Pierrot’s distorted reality as he experiences love, lust, violence, blasphemy, nostalgia, and eventually happiness.

-Returning from last year, Caravaserai picked up a 7-piece chamber music ensemble along with special guest Alex Rodriguez to illuminate the dramatic setting with an original liquid light show.
+Returning from last year, Caravaserai picked up a 7-piece chamber music ensemble and plans to illuminate the dramatic setting with a light show.

 Live Music & Movement Double Feature

 Sunday @5:45PM / Monday @7:30PM / 60 min / PG13

 Dressful of Dreams presented by The Bipeds: an original, cross-disciplinary duet featuring choreographer Stacy Wolfson and banjo player Curtis Eller.
 With their signature performance style, the duo delves into an unsettling landscape of dreams where language dissolves and movement and song emerge as the only reliable means of expression.

 Simultaneities I presented by John Dull & Jeremy West: The epic myth of Orpheus and Eurydice expresses love/loss, memory/oblivion, resolve/resignation in such profound ways that speak to the human condition across time and space.
 Bohemian-Austrian poet Rainer Maria Rilke captures the essence of this tale in perfect verse in his Sonnets to Orpheus.
 Our piece uses heightened speech in conversation with effected electric guitar as well as the space of the room to bring the audience into the story in a new way.